lipsworld/jgame/README.md

 * jgame.js - Define jgame.converse which runs the conversation, and add event handlers to the conversation control to interact with that method

+## Step 20: Implement a more advanced conversation mode

+The basic conversation was a bit unfulfilling, let's make it so the conversation can unfold over several steps instead.

+* demo.js - define a new conversation object, with three options, only two of which are initially available to the user
+* jgame.js - switch our basic list of conversation items for a Conversation object, which implements a load of features for working through conversations.